louarn-rous/conlang/README.md

-# Ižtär
+# Ižter

-Ižtär (localized in English as 'Ijter') is a constructed language with no specific purpose.
+Ižter (localized in English as 'Ijter') is a constructed language with no specific purpose.
 It utilises Subject-Verb-Object word order.
 ## Phonology